-• We process your name, address and telephone numbers (and sometimes your email) to produce invoices, arrange delivery/collection, claim gift aid and to meet our obligations to HMR&C for accounting and tax purposes.
+We process your name, address and telephone numbers (and sometimes your email address) to produce invoices, arrange delivery/collection, claim gift aid and to meet our obligations to HMR&C for accounting and tax purposes.

-• If you want to know what data we have on our systems about you, just ask.
-Our CEO, Peter or Kush our IT guy will be happy to help.
+- If you want to know what data we have on our systems about you, just ask.
+Our CEO, Peter or Kush our Operations Manager will be happy to help.

-• If you want us to delete the information we hold about you, so long as we can legally do so, we willbelow
+- If you want us to delete the information we hold about you, so long as we can legally do so, we will.

 DATA PROTECTION POLICY